-Yet these mountains, where the First World War was fought in a highly distinctive way, have come back to life.
-Wounded nature has regained its strength, the people have rebuilt their homes and work places, and Trentino has been transformed from contested territory to a land of reconciliation and dialogue.
-We have devised a simple way of helping you understand all these issues and find out what makes the region special: a way of enabling you to combine hikes in the mountains with walks through the towns to discover a twentieth century that, thanks to salvaging and restoration work, is still alive and waiting to be discovered.
+We have devised a simple way of helping you understand all these issues and find out what makes the region special, a way of enabling you to combine hikes in the mountains with walks through the towns to discover a twentieth century that, thanks to salvaging and restoration work, is still alive and waiting to be discovered.
 Our aim is to help you transform your holiday in Trentino into something unique, something that will enrich you physically, spiritually and intellectually.
-If you are inspired to delve deeper into what you have just

-If you are inspired to delve deeper into what you have just read, you will find a wealth of itineraries, suggestions, projects, information, events, catalogues and much more on trentinograndeguerra.it.
+If you are inspired to delve deeper into what you have just read, you will find a wealth of itineraries, suggestions, projects, information, events, catalogues and much more on trentinograndequerra.it.

 These days, when we can cross the borders between the various European countries with ease, it is perhaps difficult to grasp the meaning of the word "border" and all its implications as it was understood at the end of the nineteenth and beginning of the twentieth centuries.
 It was a line that was defended and protected at any cost.
 It's almost impossible to imagine, but this was why green, wooded valleys, pastures, vineyards and orchards were transformed into a huge construction site for almost a century.
-"Fortify!"
+"Fortify!
+Fortify!"
 This was the order from the Austrian high command, which, after the loss of Lombardy and Veneto in the Italian wars of independence, feared that the Kingdom of Italy would continue expansion into the "unredeemed" lands of Trento and Trieste.